dsidavis/PlantTables/README.md

     * how many entries are in a column,
     * how to deal with missing values.

-  This is far more heuristic.
+  This is more heuristic, but "sensible".
 Fortunately, there are only 7 in this category.

 ## Notes